-I serve as Associate Professor of Chinese Studies in the Department of Modern Languages and Literatures at William & Mary; currently I am on research leave with an NEH fellowship until January 2022.
-In June I wrapped up a three-and-a-half-year stint as director of Chinese Studies and will return to my role as Associate Chair for Faculty Affairs in the Department of Modern Languages and Literatures in 2022.
+I serve as Associate Professor of Chinese Studies in the Department of Modern Languages and Literatures at William & Mary.
+From 2020–2022 I was Associate Chair for Faculty Affairs in the department, and in June 2021 I wrapped up a three-and-a-half-year stint as director of Chinese Studies.
 From 2007–2016 I taught at the University of South Carolina—Columbia, where I directed both the program in Chinese and the Center for Asian Studies at the Walker Institute of International and Area Studies.
-Since 2014 I’ve also held an appointment as Visiting Professor (讲座教授) in the College of Chinese Language and Literature at Henan University in Kaifeng.